scijs/window-function/README.md

 Simply pass the window the sample number and total number of samples to calculate the value of the window function for the given sample.

 The plots below are calculated directly from the npm module and plotted with matplotlib to illustrate the spectral leakage.
-See [window functions](http://en.wikipedia.org/wiki/Window_function) for more details.
+See [the Wikipedia page on window functions](http://en.wikipedia.org/wiki/Window_function) for more details.

 #### `bartlettHann( i, N )`: